resultra/resultra/electronClient/README.txt

 This client will connect to a tracking database server running locally.
 More development is needed to launch the tracking database server from the Electron app itself.

+The app is setup to use electron-builder to package the binary (first installed via `npm install electron-builder --save-dev`).
+To package the distrubition, run the following:

+	$ npm run dist